Gippsland Regional Aquatic Centre

 The Gippsland Regional Aquatic Centre (GRAC) is the centrepiece of the Latrobe Valley Authority’s $85 million sports and infrastructure package.

-The centre will feature a range of facilities for competitive swimming, leisure, general community use and major regional events, including a 50 metre indoor swimming pool with spectator seating.
+The centre will feature a range of facilities for competitive swimming, leisure, general community use and major regional events, including an eight lane 50 metre indoor swimming pool with 500 spectator seats.

-This project has strong community support, and is being designed in consultation with local residents, key user groups and stakeholders.
+This project has strong community support, and was designed in consultation with local residents, key user groups and stakeholders.

 What’s happening now?